Snaacky/theindex/README.md

 1. Getting started isn't that straight forward.
 You will need to have installed the latest version of [docker with docker-compose](https://docs.docker.com/get-docker/) on your machine.

-2. Start by cloning the repo via a git client (highly recommended) or use the cli via
+2. Start by cloning the repo via a graphical git client (highly recommended) or use the cli via

 ```shell
 git clone https://github.com/ranimepiracy/index